Testing with PHPUnit

 How do I monitor test results?

-PhpStorm shows the results of test execution in the Test Runner tab of the Run Tool Window.
+IntelliJ IDEA shows the results of test execution in the Test Runner tab of the Run Tool Window.
 The tab is divided in 2 main areas.
-In the left-hand area you can drill down through all unit tests to see the succeeded and failed ones.
+In the left-hand area you can drill down through all unit tests to see which ones succeeded and which ones failed.
 In this area you can also filter tests and export results.

-The right-hand area displays the raw PHPUnit output: Use the context menu in the left-hand area to run specific tests or navigate to the source code:
+The right-hand area shows us the raw PHPUnit output: Use the context menu in the left-hand area to run specific tests or navigate to the source code:

 How do I run PHPUnit tests automatically?

-You can configure PhpStorm to re-run tests automatically when the affected code is changed.
+You can configure IntelliJ IDEA to re-run tests automatically when the affected code is changed.
 This option is configured per run/debug configuration and can be applied to a test, a test file, or a folder depending on the test scope specified in this run/debug configuration.

 To configure re-running tests automatically